How to design and facilitate therapeutic outdoor experiences.

 - have opportunities to work out your next steps towards professional practice, or towards further enriching your existing practice.

-David Key is a consultant, group facilitator, teacher and coach specialising in ecopsychology - the psychology of the our human relationship with the rest of nature.
+David Key is a consultant, group facilitator, teacher and coach specialising in ecopsychology - the psychology of the our human relationships with the rest of nature.

 Dave has a background in outdoor education, ecology and psychology.
 His special interest is in the ways experiences of nature can be powerfully transformative.
 His professional practice is mainly through the design and delivery of outdoor-based programmes for sustainability leadership and the design and facilitation of therapeutic outdoor experiences.
 He has also taught and researched extensively in the academic sector and is an internationally published author.